The Debrief

 6 min read

-I have sat on both sides of this table.
 I have been the client reading the industry forecast over coffee and feeling good about the year ahead.
-I have been on the agency side, watching the same forecast get wheeled into a pitch as proof that everyone should be spending more.
-Here is what I will tell you from sitting in both chairs.
-The headline forecast is the most comforting number in Australian marketing right now, and it is lying to most of the businesses reading it.
+I have been on the agency side, watching the same forecast get wheeled into a pitch as proof everyone should be spending more.
+Here's what I'll tell you from both chairs.
+The headline forecast is the most comforting number in Australian marketing right now, and it is misleading most of the businesses reading it.

-WPP Media forecasts Australian ad spend grows 7.4% in 2026 to reach about $31.1 billion.
+WPP Media forecasts Australian advertising spend will grow 7.4% in 2026 to reach around $31.1 billion, revised up from an earlier 6.5% estimate.
 Up and to the right.
 The kind of chart that makes a board nod along and a CMO sleep at night.

-So which number is true?
-They both are.
-That is the trap.
+So which figure is true?
+Both are.
+That's the trap.

-A forecast is a single number stretched across a whole market.
-It smooths over the businesses going backwards by averaging them against the few going forward.
-The problem is the growth is not landing evenly.
-It is concentrating.
+Because a forecast is a single number stretched across a whole market, smoothing over the businesses going backwards by averaging them against the few pulling ahead.
+The growth isn't landing evenly.
+It's concentrating in a small number of channels and platforms.

-Retail media is forecast to grow about 24.4% in 2026 to around $2.3 billion.
-It is the fastest-growing channel in the country, on track to overtake total TV ad revenue by 2027 to 2028.
+Retail media is forecast to grow 19.5% in 2026 to around $2.3 billion, on track to overtake total TV ad revenue by 2027 to 2028.
 Read that again.
 The platforms and the retailers are capturing the growth.
 The forecast is an average of winners and losers, and the winners are a short list.
-Most of the businesses reading the headline are not on it.

-So treat the forecast as marketing, not as measurement.
-It is a sales document dressed as a weather report.
+Because the same organisations forecasting the up-and-to-the-right number sell the growth story they're forecasting.
+That's not an accusation of dishonesty.
+It's a structural conflict worth naming out loud.
+Treat the forecast as marketing, not measurement.
+It's a sales document dressed as a weather report.
 Useful to know it exists.
-Useless as a basis for what you do with your own budget.
+Not a basis for your own budget.

-Here is the uncomfortable part for an operator.
-If the market is shrinking in real bookings and you are still reading the forecast as a green light, you are flying blind.
-You are not steering by your own instruments.
-You are steering by a number someone else built to make spending feel safe.
+Here's the uncomfortable part for an operator.
+If the market is shrinking in real bookings and you're still reading the forecast as a green light, you're steering by a number someone else built to make spending feel safe, not by your own instruments.

+Because the cost of not reading them is immediate.
 Think about a tradie.
 Cost in, work done, cash out.
 He has to know his numbers or he goes broke.
-There is nowhere to hide.
-If the jobs are not coming in, he feels it that week, not three quarters later when it finally hits a revenue line.
+There's nowhere to hide.
+If the jobs aren't coming in, he feels it that week, not three quarters later when it finally hits a revenue line.

 7.4% vs down 5%+